Mani2dev/Nerva/README.md

-# Barnacle
+# Segment-42

 Trap.
 Monitor.
 Analyze.
 Evolve.

-Barnacle is a modular honeypot farm and system orchestration suite.
-It’s designed for security enthusiasts and operators who want to go beyond simple traps — Barnacle aims to provide real-world deployment, full observability, and integrated security controls on modern Linux hosts.
+Segment-42 is a modular honeypot farm and system orchestration suite.
+It’s designed for security enthusiasts and operators who want to go beyond simple traps — Segment-42 aims to provide real-world deployment, full observability, and integrated security controls on modern Linux hosts.

 ---